 Come November, Disney World transforms into a winter wonderland.
 Overnight, pumpkins and bats disappear to make way for wreaths and glittering garlands in the span of just a few short hours.
 The transition between holidays is an impressive feat, and the expansive decor throughout the parks and resorts is impossible to miss.
 Immediately upon entering the Magic Kingdom theme park, you’ll be greeted by a giant 65-foot tree, along with an abundance of jolly decorations covering nearly every surface.

 You’ll also find appropriately themed trees at each of the parks, and delightful odes to the holiday season are cleverly tucked into every charming nook and cranny.
 At Disney’s Hollywood Studios, grandiose versions of favorite Toy Story characters are decked out in winter hats and scarves, and at Magic Kingdom, the beloved Jungle Cruise transforms into a seasonal pun-filled boat ride renamed the “Jingle Cruise.”
-But while others are lining up early for ideal parade route viewing spots or waiting in a long queue for churros, it’s possible to enjoy some of the more hidden (and festive) gems without fighting crowds.
+But while others are lining up for popular attractions or waiting in a long queue for churros, it’s possible to enjoy some of the more hidden (and festive) gems without fighting crowds.

 So if your road trip plans have you heading south this winter, here are a few tips on how to make the most of your holiday Disney visit.

 Take pictures with characters

 While lines to see the characters can often be lengthy, there are plenty of opportunities to see furry friends and famous princesses during the daily parade and cavalcades.
 Mickey and Minnie don their holiday best as they parade down Magic Kingdom’s Main Street, U.S.A. amid falling snow flurries.
 More of a fan of the big man himself?
 Santa cruises by in a candy-apple red convertible at Hollywood Studios, allowing you to snap a shot with your favorite icon.